zhoujiawei3/neural_renderer/README.md

 # Attention!!!
-This repo is modify for personal using, which can build and install on Window 10
+This repo is modify for personal using, which can be build and installed on Window 10

 The guide for build can be found [here](https://winterwindwang.github.io/2021/07/22/nerual_rendered_build.html)